-Outdoors Q&A: Sea Lions are Eating All My Bait
+Outdoors Q&A: Sea Lions Are Eating All My Bait

 What can I legally do to chase off these seals/sea lions or at least prevent them from chewing up my bait cages and hoop nets?
 Is it legal to shoot them with paintball guns?
 (Sam L.)

-A: California sea lions and Pacific harbor seals have been federally protected under the Marine Mammal Protection Act since 1972, and thus harassing, capturing, killing or attempting to do so is prohibited and carries a hefty fine.
+Answer: California sea lions and Pacific harbor seals have been federally protected under the Marine Mammal Protection Act since 1972.
+Thus, harassing, capturing, killing or attempting to do so is prohibited and carries a hefty fine.

 According to the National Oceanic and Atmospheric Administration (NOAA), in recent years the populations of these animals have increased dramatically and are now considered healthy and robust.

-Unfortunately, with the good often comes the bad — the increased abundance of animals has also resulted in a growing number of negative interactions with humans and incidents of property damage.

-People seeking legal methods for deterring marine mammals in order to protect their property, fishing gear and catch from damage by sea lions and seals can find recommendations and approved methods on NOAA’s website.
+The increased abundance of animals has resulted in more interactions with humans.
+People seeking legal methods for deterring marine mammals and protecting their property, fishing gear and catch from damage by sea lions and seals can find recommendations and approved methods on NOAA’s website, www.westcoast.fisheries.noaa.gov/protected_species/marine_mammals/deterring_qa.html.

 Q: If you are out hunting and shoot a spike by mistake, what should a person do?
 What kind of trouble could a hunter get into for that if reported to the California Department of Fish and Wildlife (CDFW)?
 (Steve C.)

-You may still be cited for wrongly harvesting an animal that you are not authorized to take, and if convicted you could lose your deer hunting privileges for the following year in all wildlife violator compact states.

-If you try to conceal the animal, don’t tag it, take it home or leave it in the field without field dressing it, you may be cited for additional violations that entail higher fines and penalties.
+Don’t try to cover up the crime by not tagging it, sneaking it home or abandoning it in the field.
+You may be cited for additional violations that entail higher fines and penalties.

-These actions could lead to an extended revocation of your deer hunting privileges in all wildlife violator compact states or may lead to the revocation of all hunting privileges in California and all wildlife violator compact states.

 Archery for quail

-Whether to shoot the birds when flying versus when they are standing on the ground or roosting in trees is not a legal question but rather an ethical decision that you must make.
+Whether to shoot the birds when flying vs. when they are standing on the ground or roosting in trees is not a legal question but rather an ethical decision that you must make.

-Under the widely accepted “fair chase” principles that most hunters abide by, shooting upland game birds or waterfowl under conditions other than when they are flying would violate this principal and be considered unethical.

 Six months residency requirement

-Q: If a taxpayer is considered a California resident for tax purposes and pays about $6000 a year in California income tax, plus California sales tax, but has lived overseas for part of the year, why can’t they purchase a resident fishing license until after they have physically resided in California for six months?
+Q: If a taxpayer is considered a California resident for tax purposes and pays about $6,000 a year in California income tax, plus California sales tax, but has lived overseas for part of the year, why can’t they buy a resident fishing license until after they have physically lived in California for six months?

 — Carrie Wilson is a marine biologist with the California Department of Fish & Wildlife.
 She can be reached at [email protected].